(This post may contain affiliate links. Please read our disclosure policy for more information.)

 50. Trek Through an Orchard with Alpacas

 Not only are alpacas super cute, but they also produce fibers that are even warmer than wool.
-Alpaca ranches are popular in Colorado, giving lots of opportunities to spend an afternoon with this cousin of the llama.
+Alpaca ranches are widespread in Colorado, giving lots of opportunities to spend an afternoon with this llama cousin.
 Want to get really up close?
 Trek through the peach trees at SunCrest Orchards with an alpaca.

 3608 E 1/4 Rd, Palisade

 Hiking may be the most common way to explore the backcountry, but an ATV will get you to discover more of the mountain in less time.
 Rentals at Estes Park ATV Rental have the gear you need for a day of exploring in Roosevelt National Forest.

 Colorado is home to the highest paved road in the National Park system.
 Trail Ridge Road in Rocky Mountain National Park reaches altitudes as high as 12,183 ft over the 48-mile stretch that connects Grand Lake and Estes Park.